Aider vs Augment Code: Side-by-Side Comparison 2026

 Key Differences

-• Category: Aider is ai agent, Augment Code is editor extension.
+• Category: Aider is a CLI-based coding agent; Augment Code is an editor extension.

 • Model family: Aider uses Multi-model (any); Augment Code uses Multi-model.